-And one of our last modules, Highlighters, talks about how to feel more positive without needing to try so hard.
+And one of our modules talks about how to feel more positive without needing to try so hard.

 But….
 Trying to be positive all the time, is HARD WORK, and not always appropriate.
 Sometimes deep down we really do feel angry, or sad, or hopeless.
 And it’s important that, as unwanted and uncomfortable as they are, we feel, allow and process those emotions.

 Because if we don’t, they literally just grow under the surface – they last longer, they’re more intense… and we can only sweep them under the rug for so long until literally, we explode.

 So, do you need to be positive all the time?
 Nope.